 God made us for companionship and community.
 These are holy because they’re of God and describe who God made us to be.
 God desires for everyone to be made holy and to go to heaven, where we will join the community of God’s holy ones!

 How do we do this?
 Fr.
-Larry Richards, in his talk “The Will to Godliness,” says it is by:
+Larry Richards, in his talk “Discerning God's Will,” says it is by: